yoandresaav/reto-tecnico-md/readme.md

 ## Description

-This project run a Django/REST and Next.js applications in Docker just ready to develop.
+This project run a Django/REST and Next.js applications in Docker just ready to deploy.

 ## Run all project